Ways to Volunteer

 To learn more about how to register with your dog as a therapy team with Paws & Think, visit our Become a Therapy Dog Team page.

+We also have a need for volunteers without therapy dogs to help as escorts for our Paws to Heal program and as Reading Buddies for our Paws to Read programs.
 Visit our Therapy Dog Programs page for more information about each program and how to get involved.

 Therapy Dog Training & Evaluations Assistance